Cheapest Merchant of Record for SaaS in 2026: Full Pricing Breakdown

 - No mandatory monthly platform fee

-- Free standard payouts (Polar charges payout fees on top of similar surcharges)
+- Free standard payouts (Polar charges Stripe payout fees on every plan, on top of plan monthly fees)

 - 220+ countries and regions coverage versus Creem's 50+